gbgbgb8/aiCookbook/readme.md

 This structured approach not only maintains uniformity across the digital cookbook but also enhances the user experience by making recipes easy to follow and visually engaging.

-Here’s a prompt you can use to get a recipe in the structured format for `aiCookbook`:
+Here's an enhanced prompt that includes detailed specifications for zero-shot generation of a recipe in the format used in the `aiCookbook` project:

 ---

-"Could you provide a markdown recipe for [RECIPE NAME OR DESCRIPTION HERE], including sections for ingredients, equipment needed, instructions, and a shopping list?
-Please structure with headings for each section, bolded categories, and numbered steps for the instructions."
+"Could you provide a detailed markdown recipe for [RECIPE NAME OR DESCRIPTION HERE]?
+The recipe should be formatted according to the guidelines of the aiCookbook project:

+### Recipe Structure:
+- **Title**: Use a level 2 heading (`##`) for the recipe name.
+- **Ingredients Section**: Categorize ingredients by type (e.g., Meat, Vegetables, Seasoning).
+List ingredients with specific quantities and descriptions.
+Format the category titles in bold.
+- **Equipment Needed Section**: List all the necessary cooking tools and equipment as a simple bullet list under a level 3 heading (`###`).
+- **Instructions Section**: Provide the cooking steps as a numbered list, starting each step with a bold action word (e.g., Prepare, Cook, Serve) to clearly guide through the cooking process.
+- **Shopping List Section**: Organize the shopping list by categories similar to the ingredients section, and use checkboxes (`[ ]`) for each item to allow users to interactively mark what they need.

+### Markdown Features to Use:
+- **Bold** for emphasis on section titles and key terms within the instructions.
+- **Bullet lists** to enumerate equipment and ingredients.
+- **Numbered lists** for the sequential steps in the instructions.
+- **Checkboxes** in the shopping list for user interaction.

+This structured approach ensures that the recipe is easy to follow and enhances user engagement.
+Make sure the recipe is visually engaging and maintains uniformity with other entries in the digital cookbook."

 ---

-Just replace "[RECIPE NAME OR DESCRIPTION HERE]" with the specific recipe or type of dish you are interested in.
+Replace "[RECIPE NAME OR DESCRIPTION HERE]" with the specific recipe or dish description to get a well-structured and formatted markdown recipe response.
+This prompt is designed to ensure that all necessary details are included and formatted correctly according to your project's standards.

+Save the response into a markdown file like 042.md and optionally include a relevant photo as 042.jpg along with the other .md and .jpg files in the root folder.

 ## License
 This project is licensed under the MIT License.